bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_remove"></a>
 ###.remove(addrOrHdl, callback)
 Disconnect from the remote BLE peripheral and remove its record from database.
-The central will fire an `'ind'` event with meaasge type `'devLeaving'` when procedure of disconnecting accomplished.
+The central will fire an `'ind'` event with meaasge type `'devLeaving'` when procedure of removing accomplished.

 **Arguments**

 1. `addrOrHdl` (*String* | *Number*): The address or connection handle of a peripheral which to be removed.
+2. `callback` (*Function*): `function (err) { }`.
+Get called when remove completes.

 **Returns**
 - (*none*)